aungkokomm/AkkDictionaryApp/README.md

 ### For Users

 **Download and Run (Easiest)**
-1. Clone Roposistory
-2. Double-click Build.bat wait till it finishes.
-3. After built complete, in bin\Release\net8.0-windows there will be AkkDictionary.exe
+1. Download latest release setup file.
+2. Install.
-3. Run it and searching!
+3. Run it, and enjoy!

 **System Requirements:**
 - Windows 10 or later (64-bit)